May 31, 2022

 NAFLD can remain silent and does not present with any symptoms, but the advanced disease can be symptomatic with the following signs:

-- Abdominal pain and or feeling of fullness in the rt upper side of the abdomen
+- Abdominal pain and or feeling of fullness in the right upper side of the abdomen

 - Nausea, loss of appetite